body.

 Yoga Asana (the yoga postures) are the perfect way to stretch, strengthen, and align your physical body.
 Often, this is why people come to yoga in the first place, to gain flexibility, increase stamina, improve balance, and get exercise.

-Level 1 Ashaya Yoga- this ongoing class meets twice a week and is recommended for new yoga students and/or students who want a basic practice.
+Level 1 Ashaya Yoga- this ongoing class meets weekly and is recommended for new yoga students and/or students who want a basic practice.
 Each class is taught with a heart-centered theme that ties in to either the 5 Elements or other aspects of yoga philosophy.
 Classes begin with centering and warm ups, continue with Sun Salutations and standing poses, and then progress in a sequence to a “peak” pose in each class, followed by cool down, relaxing breath, and Savasana.
 More variations are offered in this class than in the Introduction course, and typically we focus on a different category of poses each month.

 Level 2 Ashaya Yoga- this is an Intermediate level class for students who have a minimum of 6 months of yoga experience, and who want to practice more challenging variations.
 This class regularly includes inversions such as headstand, shoulder stand, hand stand, and all the preps that go into doing them.
 More challenging back bends, forward bends, and arm balances are also practiced in this class.